r-hub/log/source/_posts/2016-11-22-artifacts.md

 - The `00install.out` file, the output of the installation of the package.
 This is often helpful if the installation fails, as the normal check output omits the details in this case.
 - Output of the tests.
 - Source R package.
 This should be the same as the uploaded one.
-- Binary R package for your platforms.
+- Binary R package for your platform.
 - Binary packages for all dependent packages that were built from source.
-This includes packages specified via the [`Remotes` mechanism](https://cran.rstudio.com/web/packages/devtools/vignettes/dependencies.html).
+This includes packages specified via the `Remotes` mechanism.
+See more about that [here](https://cran.rstudio.com/web/packages/devtools/vignettes/dependencies.html).